Dnevnik sa putovanja

 The Louvre’s second most visited work after the Mona Lisa, the Milos Aphrodite (better known as the Venus de Milo) has remained just elusive as that 16th-century painting.
 Although recent developments have been made, much about the statue remained a mystery for many years.
 Most famously: where are the arms originally attached to the statue located?
 Whatever the answers to the questions surrounding it though, what we can be sure of is that the Venus de Milo will remain one of the greatest examples of female grace to be found in the Western art canon.

-Pretplati se na: Postovi ( Atom )
+Pretplati se na: Komentari ( Atom )

 Translate Page